This is the next post in the series covering the trip to Hong Kong (HKG) with my son Alex. Previous posts in this

 We had completed the 7,500+ mile journey from Charlotte to Hong Kong and looked forward to exploring this exotic city.

-The quality of an airline’s business class varies depending on the aircraft type you are flying.
+The quality of an airline’s business class varies depending on the aircraft you are flying.
 Delta One is a very good business class product on the A330-200.
-The food is great, and the lie-flat, all-aisle-access seating arrangement is state of the art.
-Delta One is currently probably the best business class product of the legacy US airlines.
+Delta One food is great, and the lie-flat, all-aisle-access seating arrangement is state of the art.
+Delta One is currently probably the best business class “soft product” of the legacy US airlines.
 While the service on some of the premium Asian airlines is unmatched, the Delta One seat on the A330-200 provides a high level of comfort on a long haul flight.
 The seat could benefit from secure storage space for personal items.